-To conclude, the essay was aimed at contrasting and comparing the communication traditions and customs of the USA, Japan and Indonesia.
-We focused on the main similarities and differences in these cultures in respect to verbal and non-verbal communication.
-We found out that the cultures are rather different, though have certain similar features as well.
+The essay was aimed at contrasting and comparing the communication traditions and customs of the USA, Japan, and Indonesia.
+It focused on the main similarities and differences in these cultures in respect to verbal and non-verbal communication.
+It was found out that these cultures are rather different, though have certain similar features as well.
 The differences and similarities can be explained by historical and cultural factors.
 The communication traditions in each of the considered countries are special and typical of these very cultures.
-There is a strong need to study all the above discussed peculiarities of communication for educational purposes, as far as students from different cultures can study together and they have to understand each other's verbal and non-verbal expressions.
+There is a strong need to study all the above-discussed peculiarities of communication for educational purposes, as far as students from different cultures can study together and have to understand each other's verbal and non-verbal expressions.
 The use of knowledge about the communication peculiarities is also evident for the purpose of preserving partnership relations and avoiding all possible conflicts that misunderstanding may cause.